You must have designer rights to create and edit dashboards.

 •The default filter in the navigation pane updates to display the condition you just entered.
 Now, when you drag and drop a component over to a pane in the design canvas, only the data that meets the filter condition will display.

 •As you become familiar with Xtraction, you'll want to learn more about how to effectively use filters to narrow the viewable data.
-For details, see Filters.
+For details, see Creating filters.

 7.Now you're ready to add components to the empty panes of your dashboard layout.
 Components let you view the data in different ways:

 • Scroll down and expand the navigation pane's components list until you find data that you want to view in the form of graphs, charts, and more.